Science, Technology, and Society

 Earn at least a grade of 'B' on final thesis

-Maintain an overall Stanford GPA of 3.4
+Have an overall Stanford GPA of 3.4 at the end of Winter Quarter, senior year

 As of September 1, 2012, STS is no longer admitting non-majors to the honors program.